awsdocs/aws-doc-sdk-examples/dotnet3.5/dynamodb/README.md

 **IMPORTANT**

-NoSQL design requires a different mindset than RDBMS design.
+NoSQL design requires a different mindset than a relational database management system (RDBMS) design.
 For an RDBMS, you can create a normalized data model without thinking about access patterns.
 You can then extend it later when new questions and query requirements arise.
 By contrast, in Amazon DynamoDB,